Weather Warnings - Fire Weather Warning

 for the Maranoa and Warrego and Darling Downs and Granite Belt forecast

-A surface trough situated over western Queensland is expected to move eastwards
+A vigorous surface trough over far southwestern Queensland will move eastwards

 Severe Fire Danger is forecast for the following forecast districts: